vanweerden/hn-client/README.md

 The front-end design was heavily inspired by ([hckr news](https://hckrnews.com/)).

 ### Misc
-* Check out the switch on the right side of the header
+* Check out the switch on the right side of the header.
+And then please forgive me.